mkang2/PDFMerge/README.md

 # PDFMerge

-A simple Python program that takes two PDF files and merges them into one PDF file.
+A Python program that takes two PDF files and merges them into one PDF file.